• Skip to primary navigation

 6 servings

 Filled with aromatic spices, lentils never tasted so good!
-This healthy red lentil dal is inexpensive, nutritious, high in protein, and brimming with flavor.
+Make this red lentil dal recipe with plant-based protein for a flavor-packed meal.

 Ingredients